 had been in operation when the act or thing was done.

-The Mining Amendment Act 1993 s.
-28(2) reads as follows:
+28. Amendments relating to surveys and savings provision

 (2) Notwithstanding subsection (1), section 80(3) of the principal Act as in force immediately before the commencement of this section continues to have effect in relation to survey fees paid under the principal Act before that commencement.

-The Mining Amendment Act 1993 s.
-29 (which is in Part 3 of the Act) reads as follows:

 29. Principal Act

 In this Part the Mining Amendment Act 1990 is referred to as the principal Act.

-The Mining Amendment Act 1993 s.
-30(3) (which is in Part 3 of the Act) reads as follows:
+30. Mining Amendment Act 1990 amended and transitional

 (3) Notwithstanding section 40 of the principal Act as amended by this section —